Skip to main content

 # No files modified.
 Run without --dry-run to save.

-The dry run shows what WOULD happen: classification, destination, lint results, and token impact — without writing anything.
+The dry run shows what WOULD happen: classification, destination, lint results, and token impact β€” without writing anything.
 This is the safe way to evaluate someone else's prompt before incorporating it.

 The Sharing Spectrum

-This feature fills the gap between "I have a raw prompt" and "it's in the marketplace":
+This feature fills the gap between "I have a raw prompt" and "it's governed content the whole org gets":

 Informal Formal

-"Try this agentboot In my org's In the In the
+"Try this agentboot In my org's Distributed

-prompt" → add prompt → personas repo → org's → public
+prompt" β†’ add prompt β†’ personas repo β†’ org-wide

-(classify, (PR, review, private marketplace
+(classify, (PR, review, (agentboot sync,

-format, CI validates) marketplace (community)
+format, CI validates) or the org's own

-save locally)
+save locally) plugin repo)

-Slack Private/Local Team-visible Org-wide Public
+Slack Private/Local Team-visible Org-wide

-message (my machine) (after PR) (plugin) (everyone)
+message (my machine) (after PR) (every repo)

-Most prompts stay on the left side forever — and that's fine.
+Most prompts stay on the left side forever β€” and that's fine.
 The developer adds it as a personal rule or gotcha, it helps them, nobody else needs to know.
 But the pipeline to formalize it is there when the prompt proves its value.

 Batch Ingestion